kingaa/sbied/syllabus.md

    - Groups 4--6: Minute 30--45
    - Groups 7--9: Minute 50--65

+   That is, Groups 1--3 will be visited for 15min, 10 minutes into each session, Groups 4--6 will be visited at the 30-minute mark, etc.
-   Outside of these times, the instructors will be responding to questions posed over the Slack channel and Zoom "Ask for Help" requests.
+   Outside of these times, the instructors will be answering questions posed over the Slack channel and responding to Zoom "Ask for Help" requests.
    At the end of each breakout group session, a progress report should be submitted to the Slack channel.

 1. ***Optional office hours.***